Canadian Country Music Hall of Fame

+The Canadian Country Music Hall of Fame honours Canadian country music artists, builders or broadcasters, living or deceased.
+The artifact collection includes extensive biographical information on the inductees.
+The Canadian Music Hall of Fame can be found on level five of Studio Bell in Calgary, AB (850 4 Street SE), a floor entirely dedicated to celebrating and recognizing Canadian music creators and artists who have left their mark on this country and beyond.

 In 2009, Cantos Music Foundation (now the National Music Centre) in Calgary, Alberta, became the owner of the Canadian Country Music Hall of Fame's artifact collection after a transfer of ownership from Deb Buck, wife of deceased Hall of Fame member Gary Buck.
-The plaques of the inductees reside in the Hall of Honour at the Hall of Fame (in Merritt).
 For several years the Hall of Fame was based in a log building on the Calgary Stampede grounds.

 In 1993, Canadian singer-songwriter Stompin' Tom Connors declined an induction into the Hall of Fame, as part of his ongoing campaign against the Americanization of Canadian music.